felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.5.1-rc1 =
+= 1.5.1-1 =

-(2016/04/08) Added a new "Maximum Images to Include" option in the Schema JSON-LD settings page (new option in WPSSO v3.29.0).
+(2016/04/08) Added a new "Maximum Images to Include" option in the Schema JSON-LD settings page.
+Added notice for missing Schema Article, TechArticle, and NewsArticle images.

 = 1.5.0-1 =